Fabien-Morrow/RubicMetrics/README.md

 ###

 This is personnal project.
 Just wanted to have a place to monitor theses metrics and share them.
 I'm not dev, I'm learning HTML, js and bash while building this project.
+I don't want to have a db and php for doin that too.
+Data are scrapped everyday and git pushed with a script manually launched everyday on my smartphone at 10h30UTC (haven't checked if cron can works on termux).

 Data collected, especially historic ones may contains errors.